Peter Bleyer, Executive Director

 Trish Hennessy is a former journalist who, as the founding director of the Canadian Centre for Policy Alternatives' income inequality project, specializes in the growing gap between the rich and the rest of us.
 Trish has a B.A. in Sociology from Queen's University, a B.S.W. from Carleton University, and a Master's degree in Sociology from OISE/University of Toronto.

-Trish is also Director of CCPA's Ontario Office.
+Trish is also Director of the CCPA's Ontario Office.
 Follow Trish on Twitter.

 Katie Loftus, Development Officer